Sign Up for Ross Communications

 The University requires that students stay actively registered.
 Should you not register for a course within any 12-month time frame, you would have to go through a reapplication process, including paying the application fee.
 In rare instances where a student has stepped out because of engagement with a program that is in direct support of the school's mission, this fee may be waived.
 For Part Time students, whose work assignments may necessitate breaks in enrollment, it is critical to pay attention to this university requirement.

-Yes, all MBA students can attend recruiting presentations, Career Services workshops, access iMpact, and use Career Services handouts, seminar videotapes, mock interviews, career consulting, and other services.
-On campus recruiting opportunities may vary based on citizenship/residency.
+Yes, all domestic MBA students (U.S. Citizens/P.R./Valid employment visa holders) can attend recruiting presentations, Career Services workshops, access iMpact, and use Career Services handouts, seminar videotapes, mock interviews, career consulting, on campus recruitment, and other services.
+International students are not eligible to participate in on campus recruitment.

 Yes.
 The Multidisciplinary Action Project (MAP) course is a core requirement.

 While our list of MAP projects for the Online MBA program is not finalized, many of our MAP projects do traditionally involve non-U.S.-based companies.

 Yes, Part-Time MBA students may join student clubs.

 The QRC is free.
 You are under no obligation to apply to the program if you take the course.